 Bob Berman is one of the best-known and most widely-read astronomers in the world.
 He is perhaps uniquely able to translate complex scientific concepts into language that is both comprehensive and meaningful to astronomy's casual observers, and advanced students alike .
 His dry, edgy wit engages readers of such diverse publications as Discover Magazine, Astronomy Magazine, and The Old Farmers Almanac.
 A masterful storyteller, he is the author of several dynamic books.
 His newest and most epic work, “Zoom", was recommended by the NY Times as: "science geekery in vivid prose stuffed with unexpected insights and arresting observations" (Nov 2014).

-Join Special Interest Tours and astronomer Bob Berman for spectacular views of the Southern Skies- and so much more.
+Accompany astronomer Bob Berman to Chile and see spectacular views of the Southern Skies- and so much more.

 About Eclipse Lecturer, Bob Berman: